pattonsgirl/Spring2021-CEG2350/Labs/Lab03/README.md

 2. Make your `alias` permanent for your user by editing the correct file for your terminal. **Write the alias** (1 pt)

 - WSL2 / Linux Users: Create / edit `.bashrc` in your user's home directory.
-- Mac Users: Create / edit `.bash_profile` in your user's home directory.
+- Mac Users: Create / edit `.bash_profile` OR `.zshrc` in your user's home directory.
+   - `.zshrc` appears to be most accurate.
+If one doesn't work try with the other name.
 - MobaXTerm + CygUtils Users: Create / edit `.bash_profile` to store your aliases
 - If you really mess up, there is a backup `.bashrc` file [here](.bashrc-backup).
 You can copy and paste the contents.